tfelix/w3shop/README.md

 ## Features

-1. No payment processor required.
-No setup of Paypal or Stripe accounts or even bank accounts to sell digital goods.
+1. **No payment processor required.** No setup of Paypal or Stripe accounts or even bank accounts to sell or buy digital goods.
-2. No comission, the smart contracts operate on their own and beside of some fees (which are optimized by using Layer 2 technology) **all** the proceedings go to you, the content creator.
+2. **No comission fees.**.
+The smart contracts operate on their own and beside gas fees (which are reduced by using Layer 2 technology) **all** the proceedings go to the content creator.
-3. Hosted via chain based infrastructure.
-You dont require setup, you dont require an own server.
-All the static information that forms the heart of your shop is saved via blockchain based infrastructure.
+3. **Fully hosted via chain based infrastructure.** You don't require an own server.
+All the static information that forms the heart of your shop is saved via blockchain infrastructure.
 You pay for it, but you own it.
-4. Ownership is preserved via Blockchains.
-You own your shop and decide what happens to it, you can modify, close or even sell it to someone else.
-Similiar to a physical shop.
+4. **You own your shop.**.
+You fully decide what happens to your shop.
+You can modify, close or even sell it to someone else.
+Similiar to a real, physical shop.
-5. Sustainable: Reduced resource consumption by utilizing Arbitrum L2.
-6. Immutable Contracts and permanent storage systems guarantee the accessibility buyers over a long period of time.
+5. **Immutable Contracts and permanent storage.** Those systems guarantee the accessibility of data for buyers over a long period of time.

 NFTs have far more use cases then just for Ape pictures.
 You can use them to control access to digital goods and control and manage ownership.
 This webshop follows two main design goals:

-1. Be as permanent and decentralized as possible: It enables customers to truely posess the digital good.
+1. Be as permanent and decentralized: It enables customers to truely posess the digital good.
-2. It should be as easy to use as possible so even non-power users feel comfortable using it, without requiring to setup payment processors, bank accounts and so on.
+2. It should be as easy to use as possible so even non-power users feel comfortable using it.

 ## How to use it?

 - The user data of the shop is saved via [Ceramic](https://ceramic.network/) and controlled by owning the "Shop-Key" NFT, that is minted when the shop is deployed.
-- The digital goods for sale are stored encrypted on Arweave or IPFS.
+- The digital goods for sale are stored encrypted on [Arweave](https://www.arweave.org/) via the [Bundlr Network](https://bundlr.network/).
 - Buyers purchase a NFT, representing their access right to this digital content.
 They can download it and when they rightfully own the NFT the [Lit Protocoll](https://litprotocol.com/) is used to decrypt the digital content.